 Is it normal to have cramping?
 Yes.
 It’s the uterus contracting to shed the lining of the uterus.
 Mild to moderate cramping can often be helped with Motrin, heating pads, gentle exercise and adequate hydration.
 Be careful to not dismiss her if she comes to you complaining of severe cramping during her cycle.
 If her pain is so severe she is vomiting, please do not accuse her of being “too dramatic”.
 I’ve heard these stories in my office from my patients as they relay their history and how long they complained of severe pain, only to be accused of playing up their pain too much.
 It only delayed their treatments and added psychological factors as they were made to feel that their pain wasn’t that bad or worse…not real at all.

 1 in 10 women have endometriosis and experience different forms of pain—pain with urination, pain with bowel movements, painful periods, pelvic pain, ovulation pain, painful sex, abdominal pain, and nerve pain.
 The Office on Women’s Health of the U.S. Department of Health and Human Services estimates 5 million American women are affected by endometriosis.

-As we covered in a previous blog post, endometriosis is a condition where endometrial tissue (tissue that usually grows inside of the uterus) grows outside of the uterus.
-Endometrial tissue can implant on the surface of organs and structures including the ovaries, bladder, rectum, and along the walls of the abdomen and pelvis.
+As we covered in a previous blog post, endometriosis is a condition where endometrial-like tissue grows outside of the uterus (endometrial tissue is tissue that usually tissu grows inside of the uterus).
+Endometrial-like tissue can implant on the surface of organs and structures including the ovaries, bladder, rectum, and along the walls of the abdomen and pelvis.
 These tissues can cause inflammation and pain to develop throughout the abdomen and pelvic cavity.